K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 		  X-Auth-Admin-Key: swauthkey

 4.3.
 NoSQL DB
-1. mongoDB 경우
+1. In case of mongoDB

-	- 데이터 베이스 삭제
+	- Delete database
 	>use <databasename>
 	switched to db <databasename>
 	>db.dropDatabase()